diku-dk/futhark-book/language.rst

     reduce (+) 0 [1,2,3] == 6

-It turns out that combining and is both powerful and has remarkable optimisation properties, as we will discuss in :ref:`soac-algebra`.
-Many Futhark programs are primarly - compositions.
+It turns out that combining ``map`` and ``reduce` is both powerful and has remarkable optimisation properties, as we will discuss in :ref:`soac-algebra`.
+Many Futhark programs are primarly ``map``-``reduce`` compositions.
 For example, we can define a function to compute the dot product of two vectors of integers:

 ::

     let dotprod (xs: []i32) (ys: []i32): i32 =
       reduce (+) 0 (map (*) xs ys)

-A close cousin of is , often called *generalised prefix sum*.
-Where produces just one result, produces one result for every prefix of the input array.
+A close cousin of ``reduce`` is ``scan``, often called *generalised prefix sum*.
+Where ``reduce`` produces just one result, ``scan`` produces one result for every prefix of the input array.
 This is perhaps best understood with an example:

 ::

     scan (+) 0 [1,2,3] == [0+1, 0+1+2, 0+1+2+3] == [1, 3, 6]

-Intuitively, the result of is an array of the results of calling on increasing prefixes of the input array.
-The last element of the returned array is equivalent to the result of calling .
-Like with , the operator given to must be associative and have a neutral element.
+Intuitively, the result of ``scan`` is an array of the results of calling ``reduce`` on increasing prefixes of the input array.
+The last element of the returned array is equivalent to the result of calling ``reduce``.
+Like with ``reduce``, the operator given to ``scan`` must be associative and have a neutral element.

 There are two main ways to compute scans: *exclusive* and *inclusive*.
 The difference is that the empty prefix is considered in an exclusive scan, but not in an inclusive scan.
 Computing the exclusive :math:`+`-scan of ``[1,2,3]`` thus gives ``[0,1,3,6]``, while the inclusive :math:`+`-scan is ``[1,3,6]``.
-The SOAC in Futhark is inclusive, but it is easy to generate a corresponding exclusive scan simply by prepending the neutral element.
+The ``scan`` in Futhark is inclusive, but it is easy to generate a corresponding exclusive scan simply by prepending the neutral element.

-While the idea behind is probably familiar, is a little more esoteric, and mostly has applications for handling problems that do not seem parallel at first glance.
+While the idea behind ``reduce`` is probably familiar, ``scan`` is a little more esoteric, and mostly has applications for handling problems that do not seem parallel at first glance.
 Several examples are discussed in :ref:`parallel-algorithms`.

 Filtering
 ~~~~~~~~~

-We have seen , which permits us to change all the elements of an array,
+We have seen ``map``, which permits us to change all the elements of
-and we have seen , which lets us collapse all the elements of an array.
+an array, and we have seen ``reduce``, which lets us collapse all the
-But we still need something that lets us remove some, but not all, of
+elements of an array.
+But we still need something that lets us remove
-the elements of an array.
-This SOAC is , which keeps only those elements
+some, but not all, of the elements of an array.
+This SOAC is
-of an array that satisfy some predicate.
+``filter``, which keeps only those elements of an array that satisfy
+some predicate.

 ::

     filter (<3) [1,5,2,3,4] == [1,2]

-The use of is mostly straightforward, but there are some patterns that
+The use of ``filter`` is mostly straightforward, but there are some
-may appear subtle at first glance.
-For example, how do we find the
+patterns that may appear subtle at first glance.
+For example, how do
-*indices* of all nonzero entries in an array of integers?
-Finding the
+we find the *indices* of all nonzero entries in an array of integers?
-values is simple enough:
+Finding the values is simple enough:

 ::